You probably want to read these first few lines:

 Technocratic Cybernetic Government We face a myriad of tipping points, each with a modeled nexus point of influence; biological, chemical or physical.
 We might call this micro-geoengineering.
 A computer operating system is just another form of government; one that happens to be fast, efficient, and logical.
 Human governments have reached an end of useful life - they are corrupt, inbred, stuck in the past and not well suited for the global management of carbon and energy policy.
 And totally inept at modeling and acting on micro changes according to complex rules.
 System support by algorithm allows unbiased decsionmaking and ruthless enforcement.
 This must include direct regulation and managment of energy, chemical and biochemical systems.
 Decision-making for Spaceship Earth must be precise and fast.
 As much as possible we should rule by digital Artificial Intelligence.
 Managing Spaceship Earth by digital algorithm is apropriate for invoking rapid change.
 The predicted hypothetical technological singularity expected by mid century might be an interesting and necessary risk.
 The most useful aspect may be the fair, unbiased, ruthless enforcement.
 It is not too early to begin testing and deployment.
 Get over your fear of digital decision-making.
 Making the computer system is the democracy, the algorithm specification is the constitution to the government.
 Deploy ASAP.

 Population control must be absolute.
-This is key.
-Because it will happen by willful action, or by catastrophic attrition.
-The preferred action is willful.
-Natural courses of decline will be uncontrollable, unpleasant and likely unanticipated Survival rules must consider triage, hospice, and eugenics.
+This is key to long term survival of our species.
+However we are committed to catastrophic global warming and reducing population no longer carries the impact it once had.
+A few decades ago, zero-population grouth would have meant much.
+Now, global population control just means we can slow the increase in stresses.
+Population reduction will happen by willful action, or by catastrophic attrition.
+Natural courses of decline will be uncontrollable, unpleasant and likely unanticipated As survival stresses set the rules we must consider triage, hospice, and eugenics.

 Mass media communication requires a complete re-focus, re-invention and re-tasking.
 All mass media, all advertising and public relations media must halt allegiance to carbon-fueled capitalism and turn to support objectives of the populace.
 This change need not be anti-capitalist, but it must be non-carbon capitalist.